Gauravsingh-45/Seq2Phylo/README.md

 Raw sequencing reads in FASTQ format.
 The cleaning and removal of contaminant sequences will be carried out by Seq2Phylo pipeline.

 2. Reference genes:
 Along with the reads, users also require a set of reference genes that can be either nucleotide or amino acid sequences in FASTA format.
-These reference sequences can be obtained from OrthoDB, OMA browser or custom set of genes expected to be present across all the samples used for constructing phylogenetic tree.
-The reference sequence file can contain multiple sequences for each locus using sequence IDs.
-Each sequence ID should include the organism name and the gene identifier, separated by a hyphen.
+These reference sequences can be obtained from OrthoDB, OMA browser or orthologous genes present across all the samples used for constructing phylogenetic tree.
+The reference sequence file can contain multiple sequences for each locus using sequence IDs, for example “Beetle_Species1-001” and “Beetle_Species2-001” signal to Hybpiper that both sequences belong to locus 001, this provides the flexibility to use one target file for samples covering a broad range of phylogenetic distance.
 The name of this fasta file needs to be specified in the config file.

 example of a reference genes file :
 ```plaintext